Research Mini Grants

 Call for Proposals

-The initial call requests pre-proposals.
-Pre-proposals will be reviewed by a committee and if selected, those selected will be invited to submit full proposals.
+The initial call requests Pre-proposals.
+Pre-proposals will be reviewed by Utah AHEC and selected candidates will be invited to submit full proposals.

 Preproposal

 This is the first step in the process.
-Interested candidates must submit the pre-proposal application.
+Interested candidates must submit the pre-proposal application through the form available on this webpage.

-A Review Committee comprised of five members will review each pre-proposal application.
+Our review committee will review each Pre-proposal application carefully.
 Reviewers will complete a rating sheet for each application that includes both a numeric rating and comment section.
-Funding decisions are based on the rating sheets and availability of funding.
+Application acceptance is based on the rating sheets and availability of funding.

 Full Proposal

-Full proposal (after preproposal approval) application form and submission can be found at the AHEC mini grants home page.
-The project needs to be completed in 1 year by August 2024.
+Full proposal application form (submitted only upon Pre-proposal approval) and submission details can be found on this page.
+The project needs to be completed in one year by August 2027.

 - Executive Summary – One page